 Status: According to the Manager of Scheduling, this is no longer a market design initiative.

-Products Needed to Support Renewable Integration (D)
+Products Needed to Support Renewable Integration

 The significant increase in intermittent renewable resources in the ISO control area may require new products to enable the ISO to reliably operate the transmission grid.
 The ISO is currently analyzing the operation requirements for the effective integration of renewable resources into the ISO control area.
 Once these requirements have been identified, the ISO will review what potential market design and product offering changes are necessary to maintain reliable system operations.